Experience Himalayan life while supporting an eco-conscious and organic living project in Almora, India

 Help

-We are building a site to encourage and inspire sustainable ways of farming and living with the earth.
+We are building a living model to inspire sustainable ways of farming and living with the earth.
+We invite volunteers to contribute their skills to the development, design, and implementation of ideas that help evolve the site and its community.

-We currently have seedlings, vegetable beds, herbs and fruit trees, and we are planning a tree nursery.
-We are also experimenting on the site with seed balls as a potential reforestation tool in the area.
-There are opportunities for eco-construction, rainwater collection, cooking, gardening, developing communal spaces, local product development, and interaction with the local people.
-There is also a local family-run school keen for the involvement of English-speaking volunteers.
+We currently have vegetable gardens, herbs, fruit trees, and are planning a tree nursery.
+We are also experimenting with seed balls as a reforestation tool in the surrounding area.
+Volunteers can engage in:

 • Languages spoken